galaxyproject/training-material/topics/dev/tutorials/writing_tests/tutorial.md

 {: .hands_on}

+## Testing in Galaxy

+TODO
+- types of tests (ref to docs)
+- how to choose which type to use (ref to docs)
+- how to run
+    - ref to ducumentation in run_tests.sh
+    - pytest selectors
+    - ref to debugging tutorial
+    - uvicorn command for local debugging (vs. run.sh)
+- hands-on:
+    - choose appropriate tests based on given testing requirements
+    - find selected tests and run them

 ## Unit tests

+Unit tests are best suited for testing well-defined, isolated functionality and, with rare exceptions, should not require a running Galaxy instance, a database, or any other external infrastructure.
+Unit tests are located in the `test/unit` directory.

-There are numerous unit tests in the Galaxy code code base.
-However, existing unit tests do not cover the entire code, nor do they verify all the relevant logic.
+There are numerous unit tests in the Galaxy code base.
+However, existing unit tests do not cover the entire code base and do not verify all the relevant logic (so there is plenty of space for improvement, and new contributions are always welcomed!)
 In this tutorial, we will be writing unit tests for such code.

 #### Testing simple functions